 - 14. The auditor shall obtain an understanding of the control environment.
-As part of obtaining this understanding, the auditor shall evaluate whether: - (a) Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; and - (b) The strengths in the control environment elements collectively provide an appropriate foundation for the other components of internal control, and whether those other components are not undermined by deficiencies in the control environment.
+As part of obtaining this understanding, the auditor shall evaluate whether: - (a) Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behaviour; and - (b) The strengths in the control environment elements collectively provide an appropriate foundation for the other components of internal control, and whether those other components are not undermined by control environment weaknesses.
 (Ref: Para.
 A76-A86)